Skip links

 A lot of people keep stirring from the moment the food hits the pan.
 It feels like the safe thing to do, but it often leaves the chicken pale and the vegetables soft instead of lightly browned and crisp.

 Over time, Chef Thomas noticed that the batches where I left the food alone for short stretches tasted fuller and had better texture.
 The color was deeper, and the pan smelled toasty instead of just steamy.
+This patience is the secret to getting the perfect golden crust on my Crispy Dill Pickle Parmesan Chicken, where letting the heat work its magic makes all the difference.

 Chicken Stir-Fry recipe infographic showing ingredients, cooking steps, and finished dish